-For many, LGBT adoption is still a new concept, and society’s image of a “perfect” family includes a mother and a father of opposite sexes.
-However, this is a just a stereotype.
+For many, LGBT adoption is still a new concept, and the image of a “perfect” family includes a mother and a father of opposite sexes.
+We know this is a just a stereotype.
 Today, more and more gay and lesbian couples are becoming parents, whether through artificial insemination, a surrogate or LGBT adoption.
-LifeLong Adoptions caters to heterosexual couples, single parents and gay & lesbian families.
+LifeLong Adoptions caters to heterosexual couples, single parents, and gay and lesbian families.

-- There is no reliable evidence that homosexual orientation, per se, impairs psychological functioning.
-Second, beliefs that lesbian and gay adults are not fit parents have no empirical foundation.
+- There is no reliable evidence that homosexual orientation, impairs psychological functioning.
+Second, beliefs that lesbian and gay adults are not fit parents have no empirical foundation.1

 - There is no conclusive evidence that homosexuality is linked to one's environment.
-In other words, growing up in a gay couple household will not "make" a child gay.
+In other words, growing up in a gay couple household will not "make" a child gay.1

-- Studies have shown that children are more influenced by their interactions with their parents, than by their sexual orientation.
+- Studies have shown that children are more influenced by their interactions with their parents than by their parents’ sexual orientation.1

-- States and regions which explicitly allow for adoption by same-sex couples include California, Connecticut, Washington D.C., Illinois, Indiana, Maine, Massachusetts, New Jersey, New York, Oregon and Vermont.
+- States that allow same-sex couples to petition for a second parent adoption include California, Colorado, Connecticut, Washington D.C., Idaho, Illinois, Indiana, Maine, Massachusetts, Montana, New Jersey, New York, Oklahoma, Pennsylvania, and Vermont.3

-For more information on LGBT adoption, same sex adoption or the adoption process, please contact us anytime.
-Or, feel free to take advantage of our free application.
+For more information on LGBT adoption, same sex adoption, or the adoption process, please contact us anytime.
+Or feel free to take advantage of our free adoption application.
 We look forward to connecting you with the perfect addition to your family.